Things to do in Kota Tua, Jakarta’s Old Town, Indonesia

 Batavia Café

 After all the museums and walking around the Old Town, the most authentic place to have a rest is Batavia Café.
-It’s on the main square with a view across to the old City Hall.
+It’s on the main square with a view across from the old City Hall.

 The building was constructed in 1850 in the colonial style and the interior has been designed with this history in mind.
 It’s been a restaurant for about 20 years but tries to replicate the mood of the old Dutch city of Batavia.